maxbodin/earth3d/ROADMAP.md

 - [ ] Add Data panel for airports
 - [ ] Add Credit panel for airports

-### Planes
+### PlanesController

 - [ ] Allow user to visualize planes in live on map
 - [ ] Opening details of a plane by clicking on it
-- [ ] Automatic reloading of aircraft after duration (interpolation for moves with multiple cooldown categories)
+- [ ] Automatic reloading of aircraft after duration (interpolation for moves with multiple cool-down categories)
-- [ ] User is able to search a specific plane using different data (CALLSIGN, onGround?, ..)
+- [ ] User is able to search a specific plane using different data (CALLSIGN, onGround?, ...)
 - [ ] User is able to filter planes using different data (Nationality, ...)
 - [ ] By selecting a plane user can display the itinerary of the plane (Use meshline)
 - [ ] Explore the following idea for planes: Pour le mouvement des items on call dès le chargement de la page puis 1